5 Things You Can Do To Not Hate Role Play For Sales Training in Retail

-- Beware of kill the leader which is when a group challenges whoever is leading the exercise and wants to argue about what was said.
+- Beware of Kill the Leader when a group challenges whoever is leading the exercise and wants to argue about what was said.
 To avoid this, simply start another one.

-- Instruct associates in the customer role in more advanced role-plays that they are not to try to trip up the associate but also not simply tell them whatever is on their role card.
-You want the associate to have to use your sales process to find the answers on their own.
+- Instruct associates in the customer role in more advanced role-play that they are not to try to trip up the associate but not simply tell them whatever is on their role card.
+You want the associate to use your sales process to find the answers on their own.

 - Only doing role-playing once.
 Training must be something you do to create a culture of learning, not a checkbox on a sheet as something you did once and then put on a shelf.

-It’s not enough someone can complete a video or answer three questions; all that matters is if they can do it on your sales floor without you having to prompt, beg, or threaten them.
+It’s not enough that someone can complete a video or answer three questions; all that matters is if they can do it on your sales floor without you prompting, begging, or threatening them.
 That’s the only way to provide personalized experiences and avoid saying the same thing to every customer.